Experienced shepherds tend flocks of sheep. The shearing of the flocks' wools occurs during winter.

 The skilled women get to work on the wool once it gets dried.
 They spin them with just their hands, wooden dowels, and shins into long strings of yarn.

-4. Dying and Second Stringing
+4. Adding Dye and Second Stringing

 Depending on the style in mind, they could leave the yarn in its natural color.
 The artisans could also dye the yarns using natural pigments before they take them to the studio.
 Then they get strung onto looms.